pltr/onering/README.md

    queue.Put(&src)
    queue.Close()
    var dst *int64
-   // yes, .Get expects a pointer to a pointer for queue.Get(&dst) {
+   // .Get expects a pointer to a pointer for queue.Get(&dst) {
        if *dst != src {
            panic("i don't know what's going on")